lino-framework/getlino/docs/usage.rst

         The git branch to use for :option:`--clone`.

+    .. option:: --devtools

+        Whether to install development tools (used to build docs and run tests).

     .. option:: --log-base

         The root directory for Lino's log files on this server.
 Each new site